Spectral Method attacks Sparse LWE, Sparse LPN and Beyond: Distinguishing by spectral method over Kikuchi Graphs

 An important aspect of this distinguisher is that it works for any (nice enough) noise distribution of the planted instance.
-Let $e$ be a random variable for the noise distribution.
-The sample complexity required by the algorithm is inversely proportional to $\rho^2$ where $\rho = \E[e^{2\pi\iota e/q}]$ and $\rho\in(0,1]$.
-The sample and time complexities do not depend on any other property of the distribution.
-Moreover, $\rho$ is sufficiently large (inverse polynomial in $n$) if the distribution is centered and sufficiently concentrated around $0$, in which case the required sample complexity will be good.
-As immediate consequences of Corrolaries \ref{solving kLIN small q}, \ref{solving kLIN large q} we have algorithms for solving $k$-sparse LWE and sparse LPN over polynomial modulus $q$, if we take the planted distributions $D_\rho = \mathcal{LWE}_\rho$, $D_\rho = \mathcal{LPN}_\rho$ respectively.
+The sample complexity required by the algorithm is inversely proportional to $\abs{\rho}^2$ where $\rho = \E[\chi(\Psi)]$.
+The sample and time complexities do not depend on any other property of the noise distribution.
+Also, as long as $\abs{\rho}$ is sufficiently large (say at least inverse polynomial in $n$), it won't affect the sample complexity by a lot.
+As immediate consequences of Corollaries \ref{solving kLIN small q}, \ref{solving kLIN large q} we have algorithms for solving $k$-sparse LWE and sparse LPN over modulus $q$.

-For sparse LWE, from Remark \ref{remark lower bound for rho gaussian distribution}, we get that $1/\rho^2 \leq e^{2\pi r^2/q^2}$.
+For sparse LWE, we can compute $1/\rho^2 \leq e^{2\pi r^2/q^2}$ (Observation~\ref{app:psi0 for DG}).
 Since the width $r$ for the LWE distribution is chosen to be less than $q$, this dependency will only contribute a constant term.